The traffic revolution at Xpert.Digital: How a B2B niche survived the market collapse – Image: Xpert.Digital

 The irony of the AI age

-Future predictions: Where are we headed?
+Future predictions: Where is the journey headed?

-Third: Community integration.
+Thirdly: Community integration.
 Content sites would evolve into community hubs.
 Forums, membership areas, and expert networks would become standard.
 Pure content consumption would be replaced by interactive expertise sharing.

 Fourth: Multimedia dominance.
 Video, podcasts, and interactive tools would become more important.
 Pure text articles would be supplemented by rich media experiences.